cana-it/cana-it/README.md

     🅰️ Angular, 🌐 Node.js, 🚀 Next.js, 🎨 Bootstrap, 🌀 TailwindCSS, 🎨 SCSS, 🖼️ Photoshop...
     🧠 Customer requirement analysis skills
-    👋 I have collaborated with the IT teams of major partners such as Sharp, LG, TCL, Avery Dennison, ACB Bank, and Hasaki...
+    👋 I have collaborated with the IT teams of major partners such as Sharp, LG, TCL, and Avery Dennison, Vietjet, Momo, ... to develop integrated software solutions.
+(Connect API to create and tracking order, webhook return order status)

 🗣️ English: